gitlabhq/gitlabhq/doc/ci/languages/php.md

 Most of the time you will need a running database in order for your tests to run.
-If you are using the Docker executor you can leverage Docker's ability to connect to other containers.
+If you are using the Docker executor you can leverage Docker's ability to link to other containers.
 In GitLab Runner lingo, this can be achieved by defining a `service`.

 This functionality is covered in [the CI services](../services/README.md)